mwpowellhtx/cplusplusquestions/README.md

 I took an [iterator](http://www.cplusplus.com/reference/iterator/RandomAccessIterator/) based approach on this one.
 With iterator arithmetic the desired index can be determined.
 Assumptions are that we rely on our trusted vector, once again.

 Additionally, "binary" is somewhat of a misnomer here.
-I understand what we are wanting to accomplish there, which is more like a bisectional algorithm than a truly binary one.
+I understand what we are wanting to accomplish there, which is more like a [bisectional algorithm](http://en.wikipedia.org/wiki/Bisection_method) than a truly binary one.
+It's similar, but not quite; a key difference is, for instance, we make no assumptions, indeed cannot, that the vector is sorted.
+Indeed, it is not, as stated in the use case.

 The solution itself depends on only vectors and iterators, with the element type along for the ride for functional predicate purposes.
 The tests, demonstrations of solution application, may interject additional dependencies on the element type, such as for integers or strings.